MikroElektronika/mikrosdk_click_v2/clicks/qireceiver/details.md

 - Function is used to measure current voltage in volt.
 > float qireceiver_read_voltage( qireceiver_t *ctx );

-- Function is used to measure current amperage in ampere.
+- Function is used to measure current amperage in mA.
 > qireceiver_read_current( qireceiver_t *ctx );

 - Function is used to measure current frequency in hertz.